Climdyn/qgs/documentation/source/files/technical_description.rst

 The computational flow is as follows:

-1. The parameters are specified by instantiating a :class:`~params.params.QgParams` .
+1. The parameters are specified by instantiating a :class:`~.params.QgParams` .
 2. The inner products are computed and stored in :class:`~inner_products.analytic.AtmosphericInnerProducts` and :class:`~inner_products.analytic.OceanicInnerProducts` objects.
 3. The tensor of the tendencies terms are computed in a :class:`~tensors.qgtensor.QgsTensor` object.
 4. The functions :obj:`~functions.tendencies.create_tendencies` create Numba optimized functions that return the tendencies and the Jacobian matrix.